 According to the man, the dog appeared poised to attack again.
 The sisters ran outside while the man backed out slowly, calling paramedics and police after shutting all the doors and trapping the dog inside.

 Though the victim of a dog bite is often familiar with the animal that attacks, strange dogs can also pose a danger.
-Those affected may wish to discuss legal options with an attorney.
+Those affected may wish to discuss legal options with a Chicago personal injury attorney.